Treg overview

 (A) Autoimmune diseases

-Autoimmune diseases as lifelong disorders are one of the major causes of mortality.
-The main etiology of autoimmune diseases is not fully understood yet; however, failure of immunological tolerance is believed to be a common cause and mechanism of autoimmune conditions.
-Based on the discovery of the causative roles of Treg anomalies and variations in autoimmune diseases, Treg-based cellular therapies are opening the door to new therapeutic options for autoimmune diseases.
+Lifelong autoimmune diseases are one of the significant causes of mortality.
+The primary etiology of autoimmune diseases is not fully understood; however, failure of immunological tolerance is believed to be a common cause of each autoimmune condition.
+Due to the discovery of the involvement of Tregs in these patients, Treg-based cellular therapies are opening the door to new therapeutic options for autoimmunity.

 -